 Richie says yes.
 Yes, go ahead and start that nail studio for dogs.
 Yes, ice cream delivery is crazy, do it anyway.

-All this book does is encourage you to embrace your own, creative, stupid ideas, not give a damn about what people think and get started on them before you’re old and gray.
+All The Power Of Starting Something Stupid does is encourage you to embrace your own, creative, stupid ideas, not give a damn about what people think and get started on them before you’re old and gray.

 Here are 3